Why is this important?

 The Church of England and the Church in Wales are allowed to register a marriage at the same time as performing the religious ceremony.

+For other religious marriages you'll need to give 28 days notice of the marriage to the Register Office.
 Ministers and priests of all other religions can be authorised to register marriages and must have a certificate or licence to do so from the local Superintendent Registrar.
 For Jewish and Quaker marriages, the authorisation is automatic.
-For all other religions, if the official performing the ceremony is not authorised, either a Registrar must attend the religious ceremony or the partners will need to have separate religious and civic ceremonies.
+For all other religions, if the official performing the ceremony is not authorised, either a Registrar must attend the religious ceremony or the partners will need to have separate religious and civil ceremonies.